Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 Obviously you have to enable Open-Traffic-Event log for your API-Gateway instances.
 [Read here][1] how to enable the Open-Traffic Event-Log.
 After this configuration has been done, Open-Traffic log-files will created by default in this location: `apigateway/logs/opentraffic`.
 This location becomes relevant in the next step, when configuring Filebeat.

+### Configure the Admin-Node-Manager
+This step is required if you would like to use the existing Traffic-Monitor in combination Elasticsearch.
+The Admin-Node-Manager (listing by default on port 8090) is responsible to drive the API-Manager Traffic-Monitor and needs to configured to use the API-Builder API instead.
+For that, please open Admin-Node-Manager in Policy-Studio.
+The Admin-Node-Manager config is located here. `apigateway/conf/fed` and can be opended by creating a new project from a existing configuration.
+- Create a new policy for instance called: `Use Elasticsearch API`
+- Create a policy like so:
+  ![use ES API][img3]
+  The `Compare Attribute filter` is checking if the requested API is already handling by the API-Builder project
+  ![Is API Managed][img6]
+  Add the following: `http.request.path` is `/api/router/service/instance-1/ops/search`
+  ![Connect to ES API][img7]
+  Adjust the URL of the Connect to URL filter to your running API-Builder docker container and port.
+- Insert the created policy as a callback policy into the main policy: `Protect Management Interfaces` like so:
+  ![Use Callback][img4]
+  With that, the Admin-Node-Manager will use the API-Builder API (Elasticsearch) to serve the request from the client.

 ### Setup filebeat
 In the cloned project open the file .env file and setup the paths to your running API-Gateway instance.
 ```